5 Signs of a Clogged Drain: Understanding How Drain Clogs Happen

 - A slowly draining sink or bathtub.

 An unpleasant smell can come before a slow drain, potentially, but is a sign of a problem.
-It could be caused by several things: rotten food in a kitchen sink or drain, even a small rodent in another area of the drain and sewer system connections.
+It could be caused by several things: rotten food in a kitchen sink or drain, even an animal in another area of the drain and sewer system connections.

 - Toilets that back up instead of flush.

-These blockages are often caused by too much toilet paper going down, or more commonly, the wrong things being flushed down the toilet (like a small child’s toy or female sanitary products).
+These blockages are often caused by too much toilet paper going down, or more commonly, the wrong things being flushed down the toilet.
 This is serious because the item blocking the drain could damage the pipeline, or lead to damage to your bathroom as the water comes out of the bowl.
 If a plunger doesn’t help, you should probably call a professional to examine the pipes and drain system.

 - Drains that gurgle.

 The gurgling noise means that air is trapped somewhere in the plumbing.
 This could be caused by buildups in the drain, like grease, food, and oil.
-Food deposits may not always be easy to remove with clogged drain cleaner – sometimes a professional’s high-powered tools, like a hydro-jetter, can sometimes improve the interior of the pipe at the same time as they remove the clog causing the problem.
+Food deposits may not always be easy to remove with drain cleaner – sometimes a professional’s high-powered tools, like a hydro-jetter, can remove the clog causing the problem.
 Damage to the sewer line could be another reason for gurgling in a clogged drain.
-This issue is far more serious than a clog and usually, requires a professional to safely fix the problem.
-Yet another reason for gurgling noises in a drain is a blockage in the vent pipe that attaches to the clogged drain pipe and goes to the roof to let sewer gas escape the system.
+This issue is far more serious than a clog and usually requires a professional to safely fix the problem.
 If these are not taken care of, you could find that sewer backs up into the drain system.

 - Water on your lawn, or plants growing near your sewer line.